 UCF Downtown at Creative Village

 University of Central Florida (UCF) is moving forward with their plan for a significant downtown Orlando campus, located at Creative Village.
-Between UCF and its partner, Valencia College, the campus is expected to bring over 10,000 students to downtown Orlando over the several years, and will build upon already existing educational assets surrounding the Creative Village.
+Between UCF and its partner, Valencia College, Phase I of the campus is expected to bring over 7,700 students to downtown Orlando.
+UCF Downtown will build upon already existing educational assets surrounding the Creative Village.

 The commitment by UCF and Valencia to a large downtown campus at Creative Village sets the stage for additional private development and university-related uses.